 - Graduate School

 A Pharmaceutical Studies Major (B.S.) is an interdisciplinary major offering students a strong background in chemistry, biology, and business.
-Students graduating from this program will receive a B.S. degree in chemistry with a pharmaceutical emphasis.
+Students graduating from this program will receive a B.S. degree in Pharmaceutical Studies.
 Students in the Pharmaceutical Studies Program will select one of two possible tracks: Sales or Pharmacy School.
 The program does not require a minor due to number of hours and its interdisciplinary nature.
-This selection of courses has been optimized to best prepare students for a variety of fields in the area of pharmaceutical science including:
+The selection of courses has been optimized to best prepare students for a variety of fields in the area of pharmaceutical science including:

 - Pharmacy School